samply/bridgehead/README.md

 docker --version
 ```

 The Version should be higher than "20.10.1".
-Otherwise you will have problems startin the bridgehead.
+Otherwise you will have problems starting the bridgehead.
 The next step is to check ``` docker-compose```  with:

 ``` shell
 docker-compose --version
 ```

 The recomended version is "2.XX" and higher.
-To futher check your docker-compose installation, please run the following command.
+If docker-compose was not installed with docker follow these [instructions](https://docs.docker.com/compose/install/#install-compose-as-standalone-binary-on-linux-systems).
+To futher check your docker and docker-compose installation, please run the following command.

 ``` shell
 docker-compose -f - up <<EOF